emersonhamer/emersonhamer_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Emerson Hamer is a second year Ph.D. student in Economics at Emory University. ...
+Emerson Hamer is a second year Ph.D. student in Economics at Emory University.
+She earned her B.A. in Economics from Eckerd College.
 {style="text-align: justify;"}